SPECIAL SERIES UPDATE:

 Host: Sarah Kessler (University of Southern California)

-Matt Delmont (Dartmouth College), Sarah Kessler (University of Southern California), Kayti Lausch (University of Michigan), Roopali Mukherjee (Queens College), Susan Ohmer (University of Notre Dame)
+Guest Scholars: Matt Delmont (Dartmouth College), Sarah Kessler (University of Southern California), Kayti Lausch (University of Michigan), Roopali Mukherjee (Queens College), Susan Ohmer (University of Notre Dame)

 Theme music and final production: Todd Thompson